Rules and Guidelines for Use of the Libraries

 Overdue loans

-If your loans are overdue, you have to pay an overdue fee according to the library’s current rates.
+If you return your loans after the due date, you must pay an overdue fee according to the library’s current rates.

 Your overdue loans may generate multiple fees, if:

-- Your loans have different return dates
+• Your loans have different due dates

 See our current overdue fees (page in Danish).